 I began to have no other choice but to remove myself from a lot of noise and vibration because of the impact it was having on my CNS.
 And even though a lot of people felt that I was shutting myself away.
 Listening to my body has given my central nervous system time to rest, time to restore more balance.

 Listening to your body should be one of the most natural things we do not just daily but many times in a day.
-But somewhere along evolution, we started to listen less.
+But somewhere along with with evolution, we started to listen less.
 I believe in many ways our busy distracted mind has begun to dampen down and drown out what our bodies are trying to tell us.
 But it doesn’t have to be that way you can learn how to listen to your body again.

 5 Steps How To Listen To Your Body Infographic